 DISCLOSURE: My articles may contain affiliate links.
 To click on those links, you won’t be charged any extra cost, instead, you help me to get some small commissions to maintain my blog.
 Thanks for understanding!

-A giant golden Murugan Statue beside an instagrammable colourful staircase – this is the most checked-in spot for tourists coming to Batu Caves.
-The caves are one of the most famous attractions in Kuala Lumpur which takes only 30 minutes to travel by public transport.
+A giant golden Murugan Statue beside an Instagrammable colorful staircase – this is the most checked-in spot for tourists coming to Batu Caves.

 I visited Batu Caves on my second visit to Malaysia.
 After covid lockdown, there are not many people visiting the caves, thus, it is a perfect time for me to discover the place without rushing.

-In this post, I will be sharing a complete guide to Batu Caves including useful information and tips for your trip.
-Let’s get started!
+In this blog post, I will share a complete guide to Batu Caves including its history, dress code, opening hours, interesting facts about Batu Caves, and more.

 Table of Contents